-In a previous article, I wrote about the survival lessons that the less fortunate (homeless) can teach us and I was describing how they use cars as shelters.
+In a previous article, I wrote about the survival lessons that the less fortunate (homeless) could teach us and I was describing how they use cars as shelters.
 Most of them, after using an abandoned car as a temporary shelter, will make sure to scavenge the carpet and upholstery.
 These thick, soft and insulated fabrics are good materials that one can use in a survival scenario to insulate his shelter.
 These materials can be used for warm bedding, as blankets or shelter against the elements.

 When scavenging abandoned cars, you should always look for floor mats and seat covers that are easily removable.
-If someone got them before you, cutting away the upholstery is your only alternative.
+If someone got them before you, cutting away, the upholstery is your only alternative.
 Start with the headliner first as it provides one large piece of fabric.
-The homeless were able to provide another good advice, a lesson they learned the hard way: don’t use these materials as kindling.
+The homeless were able to give another good advice, a lesson they learned the hard way: don’t use these materials as kindling.
 They contain chemicals that will turn into toxic fumes once burned.

 Recommended reading: Survival lessons from the homeless